 Townshend’s is local to Portland and I love supporting local brands doing cool things, so I went with Townshend’s this time (which happens to be bright green and so delicious!).

-However, if you’re new to matcha and wanting to try a more affordable yet still high-quality brand, try Organic Matcha (which I also enjoyed).
+However, if you’re new to matcha and wanting a more accessible, but still high-quality brand, check out our Matcha Review!

 For sweetener, I went with maple syrup, but another natural alternative would be stevia, which dissolves easily and adds a subtle amount of sweetness to your latte.